Talks

 The Illusion of God's Presence 10 February 2018, LogiCAL-LA, Los Angeles.
 (40 min; Q&A 6 min)

-This is an overview of the central thesis of my book, similar to my talk at the Center for Inquiry (below), but with more emphasis on the strange puzzles of religion that my hypothesis can explain.
+This is an overview of the central thesis of my first book, similar to my talk at the Center for Inquiry (below), but with more emphasis on the strange puzzles of religion that my hypothesis can explain.
 Why is God two-faced: both judgmental and unconditionally loving?
 Why are women more religious than men?
 Why do seven percent of members of the National Academy of Sciences believe in a personal god who answers prayer?
 Using examples from visual illusions, behavioral biology, and neuroscience, I offer an explanation in terms of a cognitively impenetrable illusion, one that science has largely overlooked.

 The Illusion of God's Presence 15 January 2017, Center for Inquiry, Los Angeles.
 (55 min; Q&A 23 min)